1620 Gough STREET (AT Bush) SAN FRANCISCO, CA 94109 — TEL. (415) 775-1117

 Compassion takes many forms, some of which are less obvious than what we all envision when we think of that word.
 Compassion also calls us to teach appropriate behavior and to set appropriate, consistent boundaries with persons whose behavior affects, either physically or emotionally, the safety of the community.
 The compassionate goal of setting those boundaries is to create the opportunity for a person to remain within the community while learning more appropriate behavior.
 There might be cases, however, in which the only appropriate response may be to ask that person to leave for the day.

 You can help to create a safe environment for all by letting Pastor Trish or any vestry member know if you have been approached by a person whose behavior has felt inappropriate or has caused you to feel unsafe when we are together at church.
 You may be assured that, whenever possible, every effort will be made to create the opportunity for that person to remain among us through compassionate intervention.

 Join us to discuss the day's lectionary readings.
 This will prepare you for the service and deepen your understanding of the Scriptures.
-We will sit with our coffee around the table and delve more deeply into the texts, using a first rate ecumenical Bible commentary: Feasting on the Word.
+We will sit with our coffee around the table and delve more deeply into the texts, using a first rate ecumenical Bible commentary: Living the Good News.

 All are welcome!!
 Questions? email firstname.lastname@example.org